UW Bothell First Year & Pre-Major Students

 If you are currently enrolled at the University of Washington Bothell as a First Year & Pre-Major student, you should meet with your Pre-Major advisor to complete your application for admission to any School of Interdisciplinary Arts & Sciences major.
 Please review the major planning worksheet below for admission requirements and prerequisites.

 UW Bothell Undergraduate Pre-Major Planning Worksheets

 School of Interdisciplinary Arts & Sciences Applications (PDF)

-If you have questions about major requirements, admission process, or application status, please contact the First Year and Pre-Major program advisers at email@example.com.
+If you have questions about major requirements, admission process, or application status, please contact the Pre-Major program advisors at email@example.com.

 If you are currently enrolled or have previously been enrolled at a community college or university, and are not currently taking courses from UW Bothell, please review the information below.
 Prospective transfer students should contact the Office of Admissions for transfer admissions advising.

 If you have questions about IAS majors, major requirements, admission process and application status, please contact the Admissions advisors at firstname.lastname@example.org.

 If you are an IAS student and have not been enrolled for more than one quarter (excluding summer quarter), then you must re-apply to the IAS major.
 If you have questions about registration and graduation dates, please feel free to email IAS advisors at email@example.com to check your academic plan.

 Does IAS admit students who have not completed the World Language requirement?
 May a student make up the World Languages while majoring at the IAS?